 If the courts are at "split" sites, the visiting team may request the matches be played at one site.
-The rationale being, his/her responsibility to his/her players legally and as their coach.
+The rationale being, their responsibility to their players legally and as their coach.
 Both sites may be used only with the consent of both coaches.
 Once started, a match may be moved to an alternate site only with the consent of both coaches.

-9. WARM-UP PERIOD
+9. WARMUP PERIOD

-There will be a maximum warm-up period of ten (10) minutes, including practice serves, which must be taken prior to the start of the match, this includes doubles.
+There will be a maximum warmup period of ten (10) minutes, including practice serves, which may be taken prior to the start of the match.
+Coaching may take place during the ninety (90) second period between the end of warmup and the start of the match.